xultaeculcis/ml-project-cookiecutter/docs/guide.md

 ???+ note

-    If you want to initialize Git repository, create lock-file and development environment in one go you can run:
+    If you want to create lock-file and development environment in one go you can run:

     ```shell
     make init-project